olcf/olcf-user-docs/services_and_applications/jupyter/overview.rst

 .. image:: /images/jupyter/open_file_path.png

+.. _conda-environments:

-Conda environments and custom notebooks
+Conda Environments and Custom Notebooks
 ---------------------------------------

 From the Console of a particular environment, you can install additional libraries with a simple ``conda install`` to